agronholm/apscheduler/README.rst

   :target: https://apscheduler.readthedocs.io/en/master/?badge=latest
   :alt: Documentation

+.. warning:: The v4.0 series is provided as a **pre-release** and may change in a backwards incompatible fashion without any migration pathway, so do NOT use this release in production!

 Advanced Python Scheduler (APScheduler) is a task scheduler and task queue system for Python.
 It can be used solely as a job queuing system if you have no need for task scheduling.
 It scales both up and down, and is suitable for both trivial, single-process